-C-ID CHEM 120S
+C-ID CHEM 110 and CHEM 120S

 Continuation of the development of fundamental principles of chemistry and application of principles developed in CHEM 1A.
-Principles of inorganic chemistry, including intermolecular forces, solutions, colligative properties, kinetics; further aspects of equilibrium including acid-base and solubility equilibrium, thermodynamics, electrochemistry, descriptive chemistry, and qualitative analysis; coordination chemistry.
+Principles of inorganic chemistry, including intermolecular forces, solutions, colligative properties, kinetics; further aspects of equilibrium including acid-base equilibrium, thermodynamics, and solubility electrochemistry, descriptive chemistry, and qualitative analysis; coordination chemistry.
 Nuclear chemistry may be presented as time permits.